pyksid/wp-ulike-pro/readme.txt

 Tags: like, marketing, elementor, favorite, statistics Requires PHP: 7.2.5
 Requires at least: 6.0
-Tested up to: 6.6.1
+Tested up to: 6.7
-Stable tag: 1.8.7
+Stable tag: 1.9.3

 Boost user engagement and SEO with WP ULike Pro.
 Easily add "like" and "favorite" buttons and gain insights with advanced analytics—no coding needed.

 == Description ==

-WP ULike PRO is a cutting-edge web marketing toolkit that supercharges your site's engagement and analytics capabilities.
-Instantly elevate your on-page SEO, identify your top-performing content, and gain valuable insights through user votes.
-With no coding required, it’s easy to integrate and use, making it perfect for boosting interaction and optimizing your site's performance.
+WP ULike PRO boosts engagement with voting, user profiles, schema, and analytics—optimizing your site's performance effortlessly.

 == Installation ==